emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## Microsoft MS SQL Server

-The Energy Logserver accepts data from the Microsoft MS SQL Server services using the Filebeat agent.
+The ITRS Log Analytics accepts data from the Microsoft MS SQL Server services using the Filebeat agent.

 To identify and collect events from Microsoft MS SQL Server services, is nessery to set correct path do logs in Filebeat configuration file.